-The technology in schools emphasis area prepares you to use plan and implement advanced technologies in classrooms and other learning environments.
+The Technology in Schools emphasis area prepares you to create instructional materials and to plan, implement, and evaluate advanced technologies in classrooms and other learning environments.

 - Understand theories and perspectives in using technology to support teaching and learning;